SSIS Slowly Changing Dimension Type 1

 In this article, we will explain about SSIS Slowly Changing Dimension Type 1 (called Changing attribute).

-SSIS Slowly Changing Dimension Type 1: If you want to update the columns data, mark them as Changing attributes.
-If your Dimension table members (Columns) marked as Changing attributes, it replaces the existing records with new records.
+SSIS Slowly Changing Dimension Type 1: If you want to update the column’s data, mark them as Changing attributes.
+If your Dimension table members (Columns) are marked as Changing attributes, it replaces existing records with new ones.
 This type of change is useful.
-For example, if we want to update the wrongly typed data, mark this column as a Changing attribute.
-Before we step into the example, let us see the data inside our Dimension table.
+For example, mark this column as a Changing attribute if we want to update the wrongly typed data.
+Before entering the example, let us see the data inside our Dimension table.

 NOTE: SSIS Slowly Changing Dimension Type 1 will update the old records with new values, but it doesn’t maintain the historical data in SSIS.

 The following screenshot will show the data inside our [Employees] table.
-You can get the same data by selecting TOP 10 records from [DimEmployee] table in [AdventureWorksDW2014] database.
+You can get the same data by selecting TOP 10 records from the [DimEmployee] table in the [AdventureWorksDW2014] database.

 SCD Source Table

-The below image shows the data present in the [EmployeeSource] table, and we are going to update or insert these two records into the [Employees] table.
+The image below shows the data in the [EmployeeSource] table, and we will update or insert these two records into the [Employees] table.

 SCD Source Table 2